voddan/ISSI-2014/README.md

  * 	ScreenCapture
-	not nessery, but it was used to create a robust screen cupturing (to work with more complicated screen settings) http://www.mathworks.com/matlabcentral/fileexchange/downloads/1943202/akamai/ScreenCapture.zip
+	is not nessery, but it was used to create a robust screen cupturing (to work with more complicated screen settings) http://www.mathworks.com/matlabcentral/fileexchange/downloads/1943202/akamai/ScreenCapture.zip